The French Mediterranean Kitchen

 This is the most used room in the house, and it is treated accordingly.
 Surfaces are durable.
 Light is practical without glare.
 Materials are chosen to age under use.
 Nothing is added to be noticed.

 When the kitchen performs visually, it distracts from its purpose.
-When it recedes, it becomes essential — a condition introduced in The French Mediterranean Kitchen.
+When the kitchen recedes, it becomes essential.

 A room shaped by rhythm